craft-snippets/Craft-modal-component/README.md

 {% endembed %}
 ```

-You can show or hide modal in one of the two ways: using button, or using JS method.
+You can show or hide the modal in one of the two ways: using the button, or using the JS method.

-To create button which shows modal, you need to add `data-a11y-dialog-show` attribute to button and set it to ID you set in `modalId` variable passed to modal component:
+To create a button that shows modal, you need to add the `data-a11y-dialog-show` attribute to the button and set it to the ID you set in the `modalId` variable passed to the modal component:

 ```
 <button data-a11y-dialog-show="my-modal-id">open modal</button>
 ```

-To create button which hides modal, you need to add `data-a11y-dialog-hide` attribute to button.
+To create a button that hides modal, you need to add the `data-a11y-dialog-hide` attribute to the button.
 If you do not set it to any ID, it will close any modal currently shown.

 To use JS function, you need to grab DOM object of modal contaner by using modal ID and use `_dialog.show()` or `_dialog.hide()` method: